 - Not be convicted of any offences beyond minor traffic offences, subject to the discretion of the Attorney-General (an applicant should not have more than four minor traffic offences in the past ten years or more than one drink driving offence in the past five years - for any such offence the reading must not exceed 0.1%).

 - Not be a person engaged in any occupation or employment which could cause a conflict between their business or other interests and their duties and responsibilities as a Justice of the Peace.

-- Have successfully completed the Justice of the Peace Introductory Course undertaken by the Justices of the Peace Association of Tasmania.
+- Be willing to complete the Justice of the Peace Introductory Course delivered by the Justices of the Peace Association of Tasmania.

 - Be willing to undertake and complete any future training or professional development prescribed by regulations or required by the Secretary of the Department of Justice.